niess/mulder/docs/source/flux.rst

 cases.
 In mixed mode, the muon trajectory is still deterministic, but stochastic energy losses may occur.
 This approximation is efficient for large geometries (more than 300\ m of rocks) in cases where muon scattering can be disregarded.
-In mixed mode, the local flux is estimated using eq. :eq:`discrete-flux`.
+In mixed mode, the altered flux is estimated using eq. :eq:`discrete-flux`.
 The mixed and discrete modes share the same interface.